 “Learning science” can be broadly defined as the use of cognitive science to improve learning.
 All teachers implicitly or explicitly employ theories of learning.
 However decades of cognitive research now offer us more information than ever before about how students learn.

-More difficult to assess is how, and whether, teachers and educator prep programs draw upon the available wealth of cognitive research.
+More difficult to assess is how, and whether, teachers and educator prep programs draw upon the available wealth of cognitive research and evidence based practices.
 This is what the report examines, and I spoke to Ben Riley, founder and executive director of Deans for Impact, to learn more.

 What’s new about this report, in terms of learning, the cognitive function of memory, and what teachers need to know?